clydebarrow/esphome-docs-hugo/content/components/mqtt.md

 ```
 {{< note >}}
-Support for esp-idf is still experminental.
-Please report issues you have with mqtt using the esp-idf framework.
+Support for esp-idf is still experimental.
+Please report issues you have with MQTT using the ESP-IDF framework.

 {{< /note >}}